dcyoung/dcyoung/README.md

 **At Play**

+Outside of work I enjoy building things with my hands.
 My passion projects combine data driven design, art and engineering.

-I love generative AI, interactive 3D graphics and rapid physical prototyping.

-You can usually find me playing music, mountain biking or adventuring outdoors.
+You can also find me playing music, mountain biking, motorcycling or adventuring outdoors.

 You can checkout side projects on my tech blog: [dcyoung.github.io](https://dcyoung.github.io)